Elev8+ logo Elev8+ Trading

 4. Risk Check: Distance to VWAP is > 2x the distance to the Wick.

-5. Execute: Enter next open, Stop at Wick, Target VWAP.
+5. Execute: Enter next open, Stop at Wick, Target VWAP or next key level of liquidity.

 This strategy is repeatable, objective, and mathematically sound.
 Stop trying to catch every move.
 Master the Sweep-to-Mean, and you master the market's daily rhythm.